NitzanNaveh/MovieClub/README.md

 ## 👨‍💻 Contributing
 If you have new ideas, want to report a bug, or add an exciting new feature, your contributions are always welcome.

 💡 Have an idea for improvement?
-Open an [Issue]([Your GitHub Issues Link Here]) or submit a [Pull Request]([Your GitHub Pull Request Link Here]).
+Tell me about it at [Issue](https://github.com/NitzanNaveh/MovieClub/issues).

 🛠️ Found a bug?
-Please report it in [GitHub Issues]([Your GitHub Issues Link Here]) with as much detail as possible.
+Please report it in [GitHub Issues](https://github.com/NitzanNaveh/MovieClub/issues) with as much detail as possible.

 ⭐ Enjoyed the project?
 Give us a star (⭐) on GitHub to show your support!
 ---

 ## 📜 License
-This project is open-source and licensed under the [Your Chosen License, e.g., MIT License].
-See the LICENSE file in the root of the repository for full details.
+This project is open-source and licensed under the MIT License.
 ---

 ## © Copyright